-It looks like almost one year back, Facebook tested the same feature for iOS in which a long press of the article allowed the users to save the article for later reading but now the UI is different with a new white-colored icon which is shown along with the article and when touched (clicked), the icon turns blue indicating that the article (link) is saved for later use.
-It also looks like there is no option for ‘Offline Reading’ as of now (since it’s in Mobile web) but maybe Facebook might include it.
+This feature reminded me about one year ago when Facebook also tried the same feature on iOS device where with a long press of a button, users can save the article for later reading however the user interface is very different with a white icon that is also shown with the article and when users clicked on it, the color of icon will look different, blue that indicates that the article (link) has been saved/bookmarket for later use.
+As of now, it is very good feature but it seems there is no option for ‘Offline Reading’ but maybe Facebook will include it later.

-But this ‘Save for Later’ seems to be in much early stage since the App even doesn’t have a proper logo in activity screen but has the same iBook-Bookmark-style icon in the sidebar.
+What I thik is this ‘Save for Later’ feature is very basic and in its early stage because it does not have its own logo in activity screen but has similar iBook-Bookmark-style icon that you can find in the sidebar.

 Yes, I guess that this feature will make users Log in for a long time in their dashboard and they will not leave Facebook.
 Personally, this is an excellent feature for me and after its official launch, it can be a serious competitor for other applications like Instapaper and Pocket.

 It’s finally arrived on Facebook, check out how you can use it from video below ;